giellalt/lang-est-x-utee/est.md

 * ★*viskoosneE1>t* (is not standard language)
 * ★*viskooss00>t* (is not standard language)

 1.1. plural partitive: -sid vs stem vowel change

 * * *

-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-est/blob/main/../src/fst/phonology.twolc)</small>Acronyms
+<small>This (part of) documentation was generated from [src/fst/phonology.twolc](https://github.com/giellalt/lang-est-x-utee/blob/main/src/fst/phonology.twolc)</small>

+---

+Acronyms

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/acronyms.lexc](http://github.com/giellalt/lang-est/blob/main/../src/fst/stems/acronyms.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/acronyms.lexc](https://github.com/giellalt/lang-est-x-utee/blob/main/src/fst/stems/acronyms.lexc)</small>

+---

 :%. # ;
 : ABBRDOT ;

 flag diacritics can be used for remembering the case

 flag diacritics are used for remembering the case for compounding; not all the cases must be distinguished

 * **LEXICON DOT   ** - number ending with a dot may be ordinal, or ordinal/cardinal followed by a full stop

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/regular_declinations.lexc](http://github.com/giellalt/lang-est/blob/main/../src/fst/affixes/regular_declinations.lexc)</small>inflectional types and analogue rules for nouns, adjectives and other declinables
+<small>This (part of) documentation was generated from [src/fst/affixes/regular_declinations.lexc](https://github.com/giellalt/lang-est-x-utee/blob/main/src/fst/affixes/regular_declinations.lexc)</small>

+---

-VVS stands for Ü. Viks "Väike vormisõnastik" for reference purposes
+inflectional types and analogue rules for nouns, adjectives and other declinables VVS stands for Ü. Viks "Väike vormisõnastik" for reference purposes

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/exceptional_declinations.lexc](http://github.com/giellalt/lang-est/blob/main/../src/fst/affixes/exceptional_declinations.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/affixes/exceptional_declinations.lexc](https://github.com/giellalt/lang-est-x-utee/blob/main/src/fst/affixes/exceptional_declinations.lexc)</small>

+---

 # Verb inflection

 LEXICON SAAMA  is a lexicon for saama-type words. !
 VVS 37   saama, jääma

 * * *

+<small>This (part of) documentation was generated from [src/fst/affixes/verbs.lexc](https://github.com/giellalt/lang-est-x-utee/blob/main/src/fst/affixes/verbs.lexc)</small>

+---

-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-est/blob/main/../src/fst/affixes/verbs.lexc)</small>stressing affix gi/ki can be appended to almost any word form
+stressing affix gi/ki can be appended to almost any word form

 liide gi/ki
 this ensures that downcasing derivation (helveetslane) works

 *hfstol: examples:*
 * *siilgi:* `siil+N+Sg+Nom+Foc/gi`
 * *kottki:* `kott+N+Sg+Nom+Foc/gi`

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/gi.lexc](http://github.com/giellalt/lang-est/blob/main/../src/fst/affixes/gi.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/affixes/gi.lexc](https://github.com/giellalt/lang-est-x-utee/blob/main/src/fst/affixes/gi.lexc)</small>

+---

 # Morphology

 ## Multicharacter symbols

 ### Sõnaliik / Part of speech